gmccreight/coderepo/readme.md

 Usage
 ---

-Codefluent can be used in several ways, which are outlined here.
+Coderepo can be used in several ways, which are outlined here.
 We describe each usage in more detail later in the readme.

 * Standard Usage
-    * The website, [codefluent.us](http://www.codefluent.us), provides a
+    * The website, [coderepo.io](http://www.coderepo.io), provides a
       try-in-the-browser interface.
 * Contributor Usage
     * The "do\_everything\_from\_scratch" command will create an Ubuntu 14.04